-As a large portion of the Group's revenue is derived from export sales and transacted in USD, there is a risk that the fluctuation of exchange rates in the RM to USD will affect the revenues, earning and liquidity of the Group.
-To minimise exposure to foreign currency exchange risk, the Group hedges its USD sales proceeds through foreign currency forward contracts whenever it sees forward contracts that have potential benefits to the Group.
-In addition, the Group would, as much as it could, increase its purchases of raw materials in USD from overseas suppliers to provide natural hedging to the fluctuations in export sales proceeds in USD.
+As a large portion of the Group's revenue is derived from export sales and transacted in US Dollar, there is a risk that the fluctuations of exchange rates in the RM to US Dollar will affect the revenues, earning and liquidity of the Group.
+To minimise exposure of the foreign currency exchange risk, the Group hedges its US Dollar sales proceeds through foreign currency forward contracts whenever it sees forward contracts poses have potential benefits to the Group.
+In addition, the Group would, as much as it could increase its purchases of raw materials in US Dollar from overseas suppliers to provide natural hedging to the fluctuations in export sales proceeds in US Dollar.